leowhitehead/MontiLang/README.md

     pyinstaller main.py -n monti

-(Note: Monti can be converted to a standalone executable with the -F flag, however this is not reccomended as it creates a noticeable drop in performance.)
+(Note: Monti can be converted to a standalone executable with the -F flag, however this is not recommended as it creates a noticeable drop in performance.)

 Add `/dist/monti` to system path, so it can be called from anywhere.